 Four Things Great Designers Care About

-The resources for learning UX are truly diversified, and putting everything into one single place is going to be very hard.
+The resources for learning UX are truly diversified, and putting everything into one place will be very hard.
 That’s why you see other designers encouraging fellow beginners to simply get out there, in the real world, and practice their design skills.
 That’s the best way to learn, at least once you reach a certain point.
-And that certain point in fact, could be the understanding of what a designer needs to care about, or what he does care about, when creating a new design.
-Some of those things we have already covered in other tutorials from this post, such as empathy, but what about the actual art of design, and what about asking questions to get better answers?
-There’s something more to design that meets the eye, and in this post from UX Mag people, you will learn exactly what!
+And that certain point could be the understanding of what a designer needs to care about, or what he does care about when creating a new design.
+We have already covered some of those things in other tutorials from this post, such as empathy, but what about the actual art of design, and what about asking questions to get better answers?
+There’s something more to design than meets the eye, and in this post from UX Mag people, you will learn exactly what!

 8 habits of awesome UX designers

 UX designers are inevitably going to develop habits.
 Seriously, everyone develops habits even if they don’t work!
 That’s the beauty of life right there.
-But, as an aspiring UX designer, you probably want to know what the vets (experts) are using to make their workflow so much smoother, you want to learn about the habits of these pro UX designers, and finally an answer has come — a piece from Kaylan Smith in which she discusses the most prominent habits that a lot of industry expert UX designers share amongst themselves.
+As an aspiring UX designer, you probably want to know what the experts are using to make their workflow smoother.
+You want to learn about the habits of these pro UX designers, and finally, an answer has come.
+A piece from Kaylan discusses the most prominent habits that a lot of industry expert UX designers share amongst themselves.
 Now you can too, become like one of them, just another puppet in the box!
 Hah, we’re just kidding.
-The tips are great, and should give you some room to breathe if you were struggling in any of the areas concerning productivity.
+The tips are great and should give you some room to breathe if you were struggling in areas concerning productivity.

-Thanks to demand, design is always evolving.
-That’s what happens when billions of users believe in the idea of design, the process of evolution is greatly accelerated and we can experience huge shifts and changes at a more rapid pace.
-That’s what we have got going on here, a number of predictions that could come true by the time the year 2017 arrives.
-It’s an interesting approach to leap that far into the future, that early in the year, but it is indeed happening, and it will be lovely to see as to how many of the predictions will become true.
-We feel that the number could be anywhere from 1 to 13, it’s anyone’s best guess what’s happening in design over the next few years.
+Thanks to demand, the design is always evolving.
+That’s what happens when billions of users believe in the idea of design.
+The process of evolution is greatly accelerated and we can experience huge shifts and changes at a more rapid pace.
+That’s what we have got going on here.
+There exists several predictions that could come true by the time the year 2022 arrives.
+It’s an interesting approach to leap that far into the future early in the year.
+It’s indeed happening, and seeing how many predictions will become true will be lovely.
+We feel that the number could be anywhere from 1 to 13.
+It’s anyone’s best guess on what’s happening in design over the next few years.

 Combining UX Design And Psychology To Change User Behavior

-The last piece, which was published earlier in the year is about UX design and user psycohology that could affect the user behavior.
-This is another magnificent example of how quickly psychology is making its way into design, and how much more crucial it will be for designers to understand psychology and how it affects the brains of the normal thinking people.
-As designers, our brains can run at a much faster pace than fellow users who are only using our service.
-Finding the needed balance between both is a tough nut to crack, but eventuall you’ll do it.
+This last piece was published earlier in the year.
+It’s about UX design and user psychology that could affect user behavior.
+This is another magnificent example of how quickly psychology makes its way into design.
+Also, it shows how much more crucial it will be for designers to understand psychology.
+Moreover, it shows how psychology affects the brains of normal-thinking people.
+As designers, our brains can run faster than fellow users only using our service.
+Finding the needed balance between both is a tough nut to crack, but eventually, you’ll do it.

 The landscape of UX design

-Web designers with proficient skills in user experience design will continue to remain in high demand, because the process of design evolution doesn’t really stop.
-New frameworks and libraries make it possible for designers to achieve stellar results that haven’t been achieved before, and startups will continue to invest big money in creative designers who can bring a layer of authenticity to their work.
-Even the tutorials we’ve listed, all praise the possibilities of UX design, and what the future holds for this area of design.
-The more you practice with making a design usable to the user, the easier it will be to come up with new and unique ways to present content.
+Web designers with proficient user experience design skills will remain in high demand.
+It’s because the process of design evolution doesn’t stop.
+New frameworks and libraries allow designers to achieve stellar results that haven’t been achieved before.
+Startups will continue to invest big money in creative designers who can bring a layer of authenticity to their work.
+Even the tutorials we’ve listed, all praise the possibilities of UX design, and what the future holds for this area.
+The more you practice, the easier it will be to develop new and unique content presentation methods.